TrimAgency/bot-starter/README.md

         *NOTE: Be careful and avoid testing the conversation's many possible variations/flow within an integration test.
 Use a unit test to test the various possibilities instead.*
 - To ignore a directory or file in the coverage report, add the appropriate regex/path to the `coveragePathIgnorePatterns` array in `jest.config.js`.
 [More Here.](https://jestjs.io/docs/en/configuration#coveragepathignorepatterns-arraystring)

 - To test persisted objects this reposotory uses a [Jest preset](https://github.com/shelfio/jest-mongodb) for [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server).
 This preset sets the process.env.MONGO_URL for your convenience.
 FYI, This preset will initiate a download of mongo when you first run your test suite.
-Subsecuent iterations will not do this.
+Subsequent iterations will not do this.

 ## Adding Libraries